Originate/OriginateAsyncCollection/README.md

 The aim of this class is to provide a "lazy collection" destined to be used as a form of data source for controllers.

-For maximum profit it is recommended to subclass `OriginateRemoteCollection` and extend it with more specific behavior that your controller requires (like for instance, implementing `UITableViewDataSource`...).
+For maximum profit it is recommended to subclass `OriginateRemoteArray` and extend it with more specific behavior that your controller requires (like for instance, implementing `UITableViewDataSource`...).

 # License
 OriginateRemoteCollection is available under the MIT license.
 See the LICENSE file for more info.